sixman9/vcproj2cmake/README.txt

 === Installation/packaging ===

-Installation/packaging of a vcproj2cmake-based project is not specially supported yet, however I'm currently in the process of setting packaging up locally, thus hopefully this will eventually result in a nicely generic, easily usable (and optionally overridable!) mechanism which provides a nice Bundle-like packaging functionality on all platforms (Mac _and_ Linux, and Windows etc.).
+One should probably use GetPrerequisites.cmake on the main project target (i.e., the main executable), this lists all sub project targets already and allows to install them from a global configuration part.

-I just finished packaging, but in my case all I had to do was to use GetPrerequisites.cmake on the main project target (i.e., the main executable), this listed all sub project targets already and allowed me to install them from a global configuration part.
+However, since this probably won't be sufficient in many cases, there's now a new pretty flexible yet hopefully very easily usable v2c_target_install() helper in cmake/Modules/vcproj2cmake_func.cmake.
-Thus there's no special per-project vcproj2cmake handling yet.
+For specific information on how to enable its use and configuration fine-tuning, see the function comments within that file.

 === Related projects, alternative setups ===